Disney+ vs Stan: Which stacks up better?

-Disney+ offers a single subscription plan for $8.99/month (or $89.99/year).
+Disney+ offers a single subscription plan for $8.99 a month (or $89.99 a year).
 That gives you access to the entire library of content, with selected titles in 4K quality.
 It also lets you stream on four different devices at once and offers offline viewing.

 Meanwhile, Stan offers three price points, depending on the quality and perks you're after.
-You can get Stan Basic for $10/month, but that only enables you to watch videos in SD quality, on one screen at a time and download content on one device.
+You can get Stan Basic for $10 a month, but that only enables you to watch videos in SD quality, on one screen at a time and download content on one device.

-Stan Standard costs $14/month and lets you watch titles in HD quality, supports three simultaneous streams and lets you enjoy offline viewing on up to three devices.
-Finally, Stan Premium opens the platform's vault of 4K content for $17/month.
+Stan Standard costs $14 a month and lets you watch titles in HD quality, supports three simultaneous streams and lets you enjoy offline viewing on up to three devices.
+Finally, Stan Premium opens the platform's vault of 4K content for $17 a month.
 It also lets you stream on four screens simultaneously and download videos on up to five separate phones or tablets.
 Every plan comes with a 30-day free trial.

 Features: Which has better features and is easier to use?

-As far as features are concerned, both platforms are fairly equal, although Stan has a slight edge due to its experience on the streaming market.
+As far as features are concerned, both platforms are fairly equal.
+With both services, the streaming experience itself is seamless.

 On the device front, Disney+ comes with pretty good compatibility.
 It works with select LG, Sony and Samsung smart TVs; game consoles including Xbox One and PS4; and streaming devices such as Apple TV 4th generation and higher, Chromecast, Fire TV Stick and Android TV.

 You can watch on up to four devices at the same time with Disney+.
-That means you can easily share your subscription with your family on friends.
+That means you can easily share your subscription with your family or friends.

 On Stan, you can only watch on multiple devices if you opt for a higher-priced plan, with three devices for Standard and four for Platinum.
 You can only watch on one device at a time with the Basic subscription.